AGOberprieler/GinJinn2/docs/5-example_applications.rst

    The predictions will probably not look very convincing right now.
    To improve the segmentations, we can make use of the segmentation refinement option (:code:`-r`) of the :code:`ginjinn predict` command.
    This will use CascadePSP for improving the segmentations.
-   This refinement is only possible, when object borders are relatively pronounced.
+   This refinement is typically beneficial when object borders are relatively pronounced.

    .. code-block:: BASH